betterembed/neos-betterembed/readme.md

 # BetterEmbed integration for Neos CMS

-BetterEmbed is a free service to easily integrate content like YouTube videos, Twitter and Facebook posts, blog posts, or any other kind of remote content.
+BetterEmbed is a free service to easily integrate content like Twitter posts, blog posts, or any other kind of remote content.

+**Notice**: Due GDPR consent access gateways, not every URL will work.
+For instance there are known issues with Youtube, Facebook, and Instagram.
+In case of Youtube embedding, we recommend the [PrettyEmbedFamily](https://github.com/jonnitto/Jonnitto.PrettyEmbedVideoPlatforms)

 ## Benefits of BetterEmbed